 No. Connector Pin Definition Remarks

-4 Default Button - Press the default button with a proper tool for at least 20 seconds to restore the camera.
+4 Default Button - Press the default button with a prestore the camera. roper tool for at least 20 seconds to

-5 microSD Card Slot - Insert the microSD card into the card slot to store videos and snapshots.
-Do not remove the microSD card when the camera is powered on.
+5 microSD Card Slot - nsert the microSD card into the card slot to store videos and snapshots.
+To not remove the microSD card when the camera is powered on.

 6 Alarm & 1 Audio In L Audio In (Line In)

 Audio I/O 2 Audio In R

 3 GND Ground connection

 4 Audio Out L Audio Out (Line Out)

 5 Audio Out R

 6 Alarm Out + Alarm connection

 7 Alarm Out - Do NOT connect external power supply

 8 Alarm In + to the alarm I/O connector of the IP camera.

 9 Alarm In -